chaberko-lbbe/clec-poolseq/README.md

 ### Identify distant and everted read-pairs

 The first step identifies read pairs having abnormal orientation and extreme insert size (top 1% distribution) in each population.
 In a tandem duplication, read pairs that are falling between the two copies will both map on the reference genome in a reversed way (i.e. in opposite direction).
 For inverted duplication, one of the two paired reads will be in the wrong orientation.
+You will find the Markdown file dedicated to the detection of the inversions and inverted duplications in the repository (**poolInvertCNV_allscaffolds.Rmd**).

 ```{bash}
 mkdir /your-path/PoolSeq_Clec/CNV/step1
 mkdir /your-path/PoolSeq_Clec/CNV/step1/data
 ```

+You have to download in step1 directory the following files: **step1_findEvertedInserts.py** and **step1_findDistantInserts**.

 To go faster, we can create one script per pool (i.e. per population) using:
 ```{bash}